zzonyo/trust-docs-test/source/index.html.md

 # Introduction

-## API v1.0
+## Documentation Summary

-Welcome to the Huobi API v1.0!
+Welcome to the Huobi API!
 You can use our API to access all market data, trading, and account management endpoints.

 We have code example in Shell!
 You can view code examples in the dark area to the right.